waayyne/INF2003-Database-Project/glowbase/README.md

 pandas
 ```

-Pandas is not needed for the main website runtime anymore, but it can still be used for data cleaning or import scripts.
+Pandas is not needed for the main website runtime anymore.
+It can still be used for data cleaning or import scripts.

-Install packages:
+Install packages manually:

 ```bash
 py -m pip install flask mysql-connector-python pymongo python-dotenv
 ```

-or:
+Or install using `requirements.txt`:

 ```bash
 pip install -r requirements.txt